IanHeywood/oxkat/README.md

 * A set of `Python` scripts with the aim of (semi-)automatically processing [MeerKAT](https://www.sarao.ac.za/science-engineering/meerkat/) data.

-* At the core is a set of functions that generate calls to [various pieces](README.md#software-package-roll-call) of radio astronomy software, a semi-modular bunch of CASA scripts for performing reference calibration, and a fairly sizeable list of default parameters (at present suitable for full L-band Stokes-I continuum imaging).
+* At the core is a set of functions that generate calls to [various pieces](README.md#software-package-roll-call) of radio astronomy software, a semi-modular bunch of CASA scripts for performing reference calibration, and a fairly sizeable list of default parameters.
+The default at present cater for full-band Stokes-I continuum imaging at L-band or UHF.

 * Job script generation and dependency chains are automatically handled when running on the [ilifu/IDIA](https://www.idia.ac.za/) cluster, UKZN's [hippo](https://astro.ukzn.ac.za/~hippo/) cluster, or the [CHPC](https://www.chpc.ac.za/)'s [Lengau](https://www.chpc.ac.za/index.php/resources/lengau-cluster) cluster.